Sayon History, Family Crest & Coats of Arms

 The surname Sayon was first found in Gloucestershire where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Sayon family

-Another 287 words (20 lines of text) covering the year 1787 is included under the topic Early Sayon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sayon research.
+Another 60 words (4 lines of text) covering the years 1787, 1576, 1610, 1596 and 1607 are included under the topic Early Sayon History in all our PDF Extended History products and printed products wherever possible.

 Sayon Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Sayon family name include Sainsbury, Sansbury, Sainsbery, Sansbery and others.